 Degree Requirements | PhD in Vision Science

-- Proficiency in research skills, as evidenced by passing the Laboratory Study course3
+- Proficiency in Research Skills.
+Pass the laboratory Study course3

-- Final oral defense on the Ph.D. dissertation
+- Dissertation Defense.
+Successfully present an Final oral defense on the Ph.D. dissertation

 1 While an MS degree is not required in order to earn a PhD degree, PhD students are required to meet all course requirements for the MS degree, including all coursework and an MS-level thesis or a peer-reviewed research paper.